paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 Jefferson National Expansion Memorial redesignated Gateway Arch National Park by Pub.
 L. 115–128, § 2, Feb.
 22, 2018, 132 Stat.
 328, which is classified to [section 450jj–10 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-450jj-10).

 #### Compliance With Congressional Budget Act
 Pub.
 L. 98–398, title II, § 202, Aug.
 24, 1984, 98 Stat.
-1472, provided that: “Any provision of this title (or any amendment made by this title) [enacting sections 450jj–3 to 450jj–9 of this title and enacting and amending provisions set out as notes under [section 450jj of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-450jj)] which, directly or indirectly, authorizes the enactment of new budget authority described in section 402(a) of the Congressional Budget Act of 1974 [[2 U.S.C.
-652(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section652/a&num=0&edition=prelim)] shall be effective only for fiscal years beginning after September 30, 1983.”
+1472, provided that any provision of title II of Pub.
+L. 98–398 (enacting sections 450jj–3 to 450jj–9 of this title and enacting and amending provisions set out as notes under [section 450jj of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-450jj)) authorizing the enactment of new budget authority described in former [section 652(a) of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section652/a&num=0&edition=prelim), The Congress, would be effective only for fiscal years beginning after Sept.
+30, 1983.

 <a id="section-450jj-4"></a>